-People are addicted to social networking sites, popularity of cloud storage is going up and more & more people are inclined to use streaming apps like YouTube and Netflix.
+People are addicted to social networking sites, the popularity of cloud storage is going up, and more and more people are inclined to use streaming apps like YouTube and Netflix.
 Believe it or not, your smartphone is literally of no use without internet connectivity.
+The ongoing lockdown situation due to Covid-19 has given this a new dimension.
+Internet consumption has shot through the roof across the world during the last year.

 However, unlimited data plans have seemingly disappeared and users are stuck with limited usage data plan options.
-Although you can exercise some control on your usage of the mobile data, still you always run a risk of over using and being slapped with hefty data usage charges.
+Although you can exercise some control on your usage of mobile data, still you always run a risk of overusing and being slapped with hefty data usage charges.
 This could be more frustrating than it sounds and can take the fun out of using your android phone.
+Not only is it vital to stay connected in the current scenario but we can all use some much-needed extra liquidity.

-Despite all this, android users still have reason to cheer; you can still restrict your data usage with proper configuration of your device.
-You will be surprised to find that you are using your mobile data at a much lower pace with just a little fine tuning of your phone settings.
+Despite all this, android users still have reason to cheer; you can still restrict your data usage with the proper configuration of your device.
+You will be surprised to find that you are using your mobile data at a much slower pace with just a little fine-tuning of your phone settings.
 Let’s take a look at the tips for reducing mobile data usage on your Android phone.

 It becomes imperative to understand what mobile/cellular data is, before we go ahead and demonstrate how we can restrict its usage.
 Mobile/Cellular data is internet connectivity on the go, provided by your mobile/cellular service provider.
 It gives you access and connectivity to the internet wherever, you go (as long as the network is available).
 It also gives you the freedom to break the shackles of wired connectivity.
 However, the devil lies in the detail.
 It is far more costly to use mobile/cellular data than a broadband.
 So it becomes important that the mobile/cellular data be used diligently to avoid hefty charges for the same.